Chapter 11

 If your business is considering Chapter 11 bankruptcy, call (254) 690-4110 or contact the firm online to schedule a free initial consultation.
 Flexible payment plans for our attorney's fees are available.

-How Chapter 11 Bankruptcy Works in Texas
+Understanding Chapter 11 Bankruptcy for Texas Businesses

 When a corporation is struggling to pay creditors, it may turn to Chapter 11 bankruptcy.
 You should always discuss your case with an experienced bankruptcy attorney before filing.
 Erin will review your company=s financial circumstances and advise whether Chapter 11 is the right choice.
 After we receive all of the necessary paperwork, the team at Erin B. Shank, P.C. will prepare the first draft of your bankruptcy paperwork.
 Before we file, Erin will meet with you via Zoom to go over each page of your bankruptcy paperwork before your case is filed to ensure that it is accurately and completely prepared before your case is filed.